 Front tracks measure - 3"1/16 to 4” L. by 2 ¾” to 4”5/16 W. Cat tracks will look almost round and rarely showing claws.
 Hind tracks measure – 2"15/16 to 4"1/8 L. by 2"9/16 to 4"3/4 W.

-How to measure the print of a Cougar or Dog
+How to measure the footprint of a Cougar or Dog

-Measure the width of a track at the widest part.
-The track length from the end of the tracks heel to the nail.
-Or, if no nails are present then measure from heel to the end of the longest toe length or digit.
-Use these measurements to decide if the tracks fall within the average measurement.
-If it does, then check to see if claw tracks are visible, make sure to measure the track length including claws.
+Use these measurements to decide if the tracks fall within the average measurements noted above.
+If it does, check again to see if any claw marks are visible, make sure to measure the track length including claws if they are showing.

-How to tell the difference between cat and dog tracks
+How to tell the difference between Cougar and Dog tracks

 This is a good cue for the searcher.
-Cats show their claws in tracks only about 10% of the time, where dogs show their nails 100% of the time.
+Cats show their claws in tracks only about 10% of the time, whereas dogs show their nails 100% of the time.

-The track photo on the top of the page may be a better example of the roundness of the feline print.
-Survival Course
+The track photo on the top of the page may is an example of the roundness of a feline print.

 Scent Scrapes